What vitamins do horses need in their daily diet?

 Vitamin C is a water-soluble vitamin, meaning it does not linger in the horse’s body for extended periods.
 The body cannot store it, and it is quickly excreted through urine.
 As a result, water-soluble vitamins require more frequent replenishment compared to fat-soluble vitamins.

-Horses can synthesise vitamin C in their bodies to prevent deficiency, but the role of dietary vitamin C is poorly understood and there is little research to suggest optimum levels.
+Horses can synthesise vitamin C in their bodies to prevent deficiency, but the role of dietary vitamin C is poorly understood, and there is little research to suggest optimum levels.

-Research does show that heavy exercise and illness can lead to low vitamin C blood levels and to maintain and support health in horses extra supplementation can be beneficial for these horses.
+Research does show that heavy exercise and illness can lead to low vitamin C blood levels, and to maintain and support health in horses, extra supplementation can be beneficial for these horses.

-The NRC 2007 records that there is poor information on the levels of vitamin C in common horse feeds but research suggests that a horse on green pasture will receive 20 grams per day whilst a horse on a hay-based diet will receive less than 1 gram.
-Horses on green and growing grass therefore will be exposed to high levels of vitamin C, perhaps the source of ‘Dr Green’.
+The NRC 2007 records that there is poor information on the levels of vitamin C in common horse feeds, but research suggests that a horse on green pasture will receive 20 grams per day, whilst a horse on a hay-based diet will receive less than 1 gram.

-Where you are rinsing hay to lower sugars for a laminitic horse you should not supplement extra vitamin C because it can increase iron uptake.
-Many laminitics are iron overloaded so we do not advise the feeding of extra vitamin C to horses with laminitis due to this vitamin increasing the uptake of iron.
+When you are rinsing hay to lower sugars for a laminitic horse, you should not supplement extra vitamin C because it can increase iron uptake.

 Vitamin A for my horse